bridgewalker/Fastnet.jl/README.md

 This package was tested on Julia 1.6.2 on Windows.

 ## Acknowledgements
-The original development of Repo was supported by the Volkswagen foundation.
+The original development of Fastnet was supported by the Volkswagen foundation.
 The current implementation in Julia was developed at HIFMB, a collaboration between the Alfred-Wegener-Institute, Helmholtz-Center for Polar and Marine Research, and the Carl-von-Ossietzky University Oldenburg, initially funded by the Ministry for Science and Culture of Lower Saxony (MWK) and the Volkswagen Foundation through the “Nieders&auml;chsisches Vorab” grant program (grant number ZN3285).